Setting up white-label app publishing for Android

 Location 2: at the top of the page

-- Provide a descriptive name for the service account, like: Speakap-app-submissions
+- Provide a name for the service account, like: Speakap-automation, and click Create

-- In Select a role choose Service Account User (see steps below)
+- Select the Role - Service Account User (see steps below)

 - Click Select a role